Using Student Engagement Data policy

 3. Transparency and consent

-3.1 Students are informed about how their data will processed when they agree to the Data Collection Notice as part of their conditions of registration (as has happened for many years, see the Frequently Asked Questions – FAQs).
+3.1 Students are informed about how their data will processed when they read the Privacy Notice for Students, provided before and during enrolment as well as anytime on the internet, as well as when they register for the SEAtS student engagement system.
 Student engagement data will be collected and analysed in compliance with the University’s data protection policies and as outlined in more detail within this document.

-3.2 Student engagement data comes from a variety of sources, including the student record system and the virtual learning environment.
-Supporting student learning through information: a student guide will clearly specify:
+3.2 Student engagement data comes from a variety of sources, including the student record system, SEAtS and the virtual learning environment.

 3.3 Categories of data captured by the University as part of its interaction with students and potentially available as individual or combined data sets for analysis are: